daveharris/advent-of-code/2016/2/readme.md

 Finally, after five more moves, you end at 3.
 So, given the actual keypad layout, the code would be 5DB3.

-Using the same instructions in your puzzle input, what is the correct bathroom code?
+**Using the same instructions in your puzzle input, what is the correct bathroom code?**

-*Your puzzle answer was 74CD2.*